subhadip001/node-cicd/Readme.md

 -   STEP1 - Login to AWS console and create EC2 instance
 -   STEP2 - Setup GitHub Repo and Push your project
 -   STEP3 - Login to EC2 instance
--   STEP4 - Install nodejs and nginx on EC2 instance , Config nginx and     restart it
+-   STEP4 - Install nodejs and nginx on EC2 instance
     ```bash
     sudo apt update